pychuang/ll-api/doc/source/guide-participant.rst

 	between your ranking and the sites ranking.
 But also, it reduces the risk of showing bad rankings to users.

+Simulations
+	Besides real clicks from real users, we provide simulated clicks.
+While these defy the whole purpose of the living lab setup, they do provide a more constant stream than real clicks do.
+This may be useful for debugging purposes.
+On the dashboard, simulations are marked with a robot symbol.

 .. _method: